BiomedSciAI/.github/profile/README.md

  a variety of tools that can help scientists do their research quicker and more effectively.

-Whether you use population-scale data like EHRs, subcellullar-scale data like spatially resolved omics, or a combination of various modalities, we host tools that will help you make the most out of it.
+Whether you use population-scale data like EHRs, body-part data like medical imaging, subcellullar-scale data like spatially resolved omics, or a combination of various modalities, we host tools that will help you make the most out of it.